coderefinery/jupyter/content/first-notebook.md

 ## Launching JupyterLab notebook

-In your terminal create a folder or navigate to a folder where you would like the new notebook to appear.
+In your terminal **first create a folder or navigate to a folder** where you would like the new notebook to appear.

-Then launch JupyterLab:
+**After you have created a new folder and moved to it**, launch JupyterLab:
 ```console
 $ jupyter-lab
 ```